REGULAR SEASON

 In the play-in game to qualify for the AUAA tournament, Memorial edged Dalhousie 67-62 as Wayne Short scored 23, Ray Mercer 11 and Ed Buckle 9.
 The Tigers led 32-25 at the half.
 The Tigers included Bruce Cassidy, Kevin Kelly, Don Robertson, Dave Harris, Bill Burns, Gordon MacKay, Bob Blount, John Driscoll, Bob Blount, Doug Ryan, Mike Donaldson, Keith Johnston.

 In the other semi, Acadia defeated Memorial 88-29 after leading 32-13 at the half.
+Cassey led the Axemen with 16.
+Beausang added 13, Wells 12 and West 12.
+The Axemen led 32-13 at the half.
 Ron Tobin led the Sea-hawks with 6.
 Ray Mercer added 5 and Wayne Short 5.

-In the bronze medal match, New Brunswick whipped Memorial 79-59.
-The Seahawks (coached by Ed Browne) included Wayne Short, Roy Mercer, Ed Buckle, Ron Tobin.
+In the bronze medal match, New Brunswick whipped Memorial 79-59 as Hendershot scored 15 and Steve Ruiter 12.
+Buckle led the Sea-Hawks with 12.
+Mercer added 12.
+The Seahawks (coach Ed Browne) also included Wayne Short, Ron Tobin.

 The bronze medalist New Brunswick Varsity Reds: Dave Seman; Ken Amos; Tom Hendershot; Blaine MacDonald; Van Ruiter; Ken Albee; Dave MacMullin, Joey Paytas; Clem Pelot; Barry Russell (left team midseason); Brian Troy; Steve Ruiter; coach Don Nelson; assistant Dick Slipp; assistant Gord Lebel; manager Daye; assistant manager Brown; assistant manager Brown; trainer Jeffrey

-The runner-up Saint Mary’s Huskies: Mickey Fox; John Gallinaugh; Lee Thomas; Fred Perry; Art Waters; Otha Johnson; Rick Millard; Willie Follette; Greig Redding; Bob Taboski; Jim Collins; Pete Halpin; Donald Gallagher; coach Brian Heaney; assistant Doug Wright; manager Walsh; manager Landry; trainer McCormick
+The runner-up Saint Mary’s Huskies: Mickey Fox; John Gallinaugh; Lee Thomas; Fred Perry; Art Watters; Otha Johnson; Rick Millard; Willie Follette; Greig Redding; Bob Taboski; Jim Collins; Pete Halpin; Donald Gallagher; coach Brian Heaney; assistant Doug Wright, manager Walsh, manager Landry, trainer McCormick

 The champion Acadia Axemen: Rick Cassey; Joey Wells; Gordie West; Glenn Taylor; John Dionisi; Thomas Staines; Jon Beausang; Thomas Farrington; Wayne Grantham; George Beattie; John Bodroko; Terry Deane; Peter Leighton; Dave Paquette; Dave Rollins; Eugene Saunders; coach Richard Hunt, manager Wayne King, trainer Harvey Mills